Torah Ore: Spin-off yeshivas

 A number of yeshivas named in honor of Rabbi Chaim Pinchas Scheinberg were founded by his students.
-These include the Brooklyn, New York-based Yeshiva Derech Chaim and Yeshiva Nesivos Chaim, and the Israel-based Yeshiva Tiferes Chaim, Kollel Nefesh Hachaim, Kollel Ruach Chaim, Kollel Toras Chaim, and Yeshiva Shaarei Chaim.
+These include the Brooklyn, New York-based Yeshiva Derech Chaim and (now defunct) Yeshiva Nesivos Chaim, and the Israel-based Yeshiva Tiferes Chaim, Kollel Nefesh Hachaim, Kollel Ruach Chaim, Kollel Toras Chaim, and Yeshiva Shaarei Chaim.
 The latter yeshiva meets in the Torah Ore building.